DecBayComp/TRamWAy/doc/inference.rst

 Although not clearly indicated elsewhere, the diffusivity is bounded to the minimum value :math:`0` by default.
 If the Jeffreys' prior is requested, then this minimum default value is :math:`0.01`.
 This can be overwritten with the ``--min-diffusivity`` command-line option or the `min_diffusivity` argument to :func:`~tramway.helper.inference.infer`.

+Note that in some cases it can be beneficial to allow negative values for the diffusivity.

 If no specific prior is defined, a uniform prior is used by default.